jcorporation/myMPD/docs/060-references/local-playback.md

 ```

 !!! note
-    Playback does not start instantinously, buffering can take up to 30 seconds.
+    Playback does not start instantaneously, buffering can take up to 30 seconds.